 3. Find the rest of the big five in Hlane National Park

 We talked about rhinos above, but the other members of the big five are also present in Eswatini.
 Cape buffalo – the meanest things in Africa that will charge your jeep unprovoked – can be found in Mkhaya.
 For elephants and lions you’ll have to go to Hlane Royal National Park, but the chance you’ll see some there is very high.
-Leopards – the fifth animal on the list – can be found all over the place (they can jump the fences) but you’ll have to get incredibly lucky to spot one.
+Leopards – the fifth animal on the list – can be found all over the place (they can easily jump the fences) but you’ll have to get incredibly lucky to spot one.
 In most parks, you’ll find giraffes, zebras, entire herds of antelopes, hippos and crocs.
 When I slept in my open cottage in Mkhaya, I found hyena tracks leading up to my tiny three foot gate.
-They assured me no one ever went missing, so I guess it was fine.
-In short: Eswatini offers just about everything your little safari heart could desire, and unlike in some of neighboring countries, most overnight stays are quite affordable and you’ll never be gawking at the same annoyed lion with five other tourist filled jeeps at the same time.
+According to my ranger, this happens a lot.
+Nobody ever went missing up till now.
+This either means the park is safe, or the hyena-lobby is far more powerful than we ever imagined.
+In short: Eswatini offers just about everything your little safari heart could desire, and unlike in some of neighboring countries, most overnight stays are quite affordable and you’ll never be gawking at the same lonely lion from five overcrowed jeeps.

 4. Immerse yourself in the Umhlanga Reed Festival

 The Umhlanga Reed Festival is the biggest cultural event of the year in Eswatini, and because I visited early September I finally got to experience it.
 The whole thing lasts a week.
-Young maidens from every corner of the country travel to the Royal Residence in Eludzidzini with a sturdy bunch of reeds under their arm, which they will present to the Queen Mother.
-Legend has it that if the reed is carried by non-virgins, it would wither in their hands (this is why all my plants keep dying).
+Young maidens from every corner of the country travel to the Royal Residence in Eludzidzini (try saying that five times in a row) with a sturdy bunch of reeds under their arm, which they will present to the Queen Mother.
+Legend has it that if the reed is carried by unclean, non-virgin hands, it would wither on the spot (this is why all my plants keep dying).
 The next day, everyone moves to the national stadium nearby to perform dances for the royal family and thousands of spectators.
-This is done in traditional, colourful and quite revealing attire and is very impressive to witness.
+This is done in traditional, colourful and (very) revealing attire and is quite impressive to witness.
 What makes this truly special is that these are not the typical little shows performed for tourists.
-No, this is an expression of true culture, and you are just a casual spectator.
+No, this is an expression of the national culture, by and for themselves, and you are no more than a casual spectator.
 Admission to the stadium is free by the way.
 Why are you still here?